sumbono/nms_dashboard_img/README.md

 # nms_dashboard_img
-The images of the network monitoring system dashboard
+The dashboard of the network monitoring system

 # National Area
 ![](national.png)